awslabs/amazon-emr-user-role-mapper/README.md

 export AWS_SECRET_ACCESS_KEY="XXXXXXXXX"
 export AWS_SESSION_TOKEN="YYYYYYYYY"
 ```
+- The tests run only on OSX and Unix style OS.
+They skip on other OS.
+- The invoking OS user is used in the tests.
+- The tests create/fetch IAM Roles, Policies, S3 buckets.
+The caller credentials should have
+permissions to perform these operations.
+- The tests run in lexicographic order, and should be run in a single thread.
 - To just run unit tests run `mvn test`

 ### Managed policy union mapper
-- The default mapper allows the mapping to specify different AWS Role, policies etc.
+- The default mapper allows the mapping to specify different IAM Role, policies etc.
-- The managed policy mapper uses a single AWS Role (specified in config), and the mappings
+- The managed policy mapper uses a single IAM Role (specified in config), and the mappings
 just contain a list of Managed Policies.
-- The actual permissions are the union of Managed Policies provided they are allowed by the AWS Role.
+- The actual permissions are the union of Managed Policies provided they are allowed by the IAM Role.
 - Changes in user-role-mapper.properties

 ```